jevko/jevkalk/SICP snippets in Jevkalk.md

 ]
 ```

-Alternative syntax for lambda's I've been thinking about:
+Alternative syntax for lambdas I've been thinking about:

 ```
 define[